 All Second Degree Web-Based BSN Track students will be required to have a computer with broadband (fast internet) access.
-An Apple iTouch device with specific software will be provided.
+An Apple iTouch device with specific software will be provided (to expire Spring 2012).
 Go to http://nursing.ttuhsc.edu/faq/ipodandiphone.php for current information.